theupdateframework/taps/candidate-fulcio-tap.md

 If only one of the transparency logs is compromised, the attacker will not be able to do anything without cooperation from the Fulcio server because the attack will not be able to create a valid certificate without a compromised Fulcio instance.
 However, if the attacker compromises both the Fulcio server and the transparency log, they would be able to issue fake Fulcio certificates that also appear valid on the transparency log.
 If this happens, developers auditing the transparency log would notice the mis-issued certificates, and the Fulcio server and transparency log could both securely replace their key material using offline root key from the TUF Sigstore root.
 Implementations using this TAP SHOULD ensure that there are active auditors watching both the transparency logs.

 If the identity provider used for OIDC is compromised, they may issue tokens with attacker controlled identities.
 Metadata signed by certificates from compromised identity providers can be revoked using the usual TUF process, and the identity providers can be removed from the delegating TUF metadata.

+By default, clients will perform offline verification.
+They may choose to additionally perform online verification.
+In practice, exisiting uses of transparency logs use offline verification as it saves bandwidth and maximum merge delays on the transparency log mean that onlie verification is not immediately available.
+This is because the transparency log will batch additions to the log.
+Offline verification relies on a signature from the Rekor key that the entry will be included.
+This is the same key that signs the Rekor signed tree head in online verification.
+If the Rekor key is compromised, both of these verification types could be tricked.
+However, monitors are able to detect bad behavior once entries are added to the log, and monitor signatures can be used to provide additional assurance.

 # Backwards Compatibility